MeshInspector/MeshLib/scripts/mrbind/README.md

     What we install from Brew is the regular Clang, not Apple Clang (Apple's fork for Clang), because that is based on an outdated branch of Clang.

-    You must run following to add the installed things to your PATH:
+    You must run following to add the installed things to your PATH.
+On Arm Macs:
     ```sh
     export PATH="/opt/homebrew/opt/make/libexec/gnubin:$PATH"
     export PATH="/opt/homebrew/opt/llvm/bin@VERSION:$PATH" # See the correct VERSION in `preferred_clang_version.txt`.
     ```
+    And on x86 Macs the installation directory seems to be `/usr/local/...` instead of `/opt/homebrew/...`.

 * **Building MRBind:**